 Arts Council England

-Arts Council England works to champion, develop and invest in arts and cultural experiences that enrich people’s lives.
-It has a 10 year strategic framework running from 2010-2020.
+Arts Councils across the UK and Ireland work to champion, develop and invest in arts and cultural experiences that enrich people’s lives

 Cinema for All

 Formerly the British Federation of Film Societies, Cinema For All is the national organisation for the development and support of the film society and community cinema movement in the UK.

 The CBTF is the leading UK charity for the support of cinema, film and TV professionals in times of personal and career challenges including illness, injury, unemployment or finances.

 The BFI is the lead organisation for film in the UK.
 It combines cultural, creative and industrial roles, bringing together the BFI National Archive and BFI Reuben Library, film distribution, exhibition and education at BFI Southbank and BFI IMAX, publishing and festivals including the BFI London Film Festival and BFI Flare.
 It awards Lottery funding to film production, distribution, education, audience development and market intelligence and research.

 The BFI Film Audience Network (BFI FAN) is a major initiative developed by the BFI to enable film and events experts to work in partnership to boost film audiences across the UK, particularly in the areas of specialised and independent British film.